galacticcouncil/hydration-docs/docs/omnipool_design.md

 ## Tokens

 The HydraDX system includes two tokens: LHDX (liquid HDX) and HDX.
-HDX will be the governance token, while LHDX will be the "hub" token used by the Omnipool.
-HydraDX chain fees will be paid in LHDX, and partial impermanent loss mitigation will also be paid in LHDX.
+HDX is the governance token, while LHDX is the "hub" token used by the Omnipool.
+HydraDX chain fees is paid in LHDX, and partial impermanent loss mitigation is also be paid in LHDX.

 ## The Omnipool